vaibhavahuja/pixyll/_posts/2018-04-25-sarcasm-detection.md

 The main idea behind understanding sarcasm was that the first part of a sarcastic sentence would have more Positive sentiment as compared to the second part which would be inclined towards more Negative Sentiment.
 Or we can say that, if (+)ve Sentiment  and (-)ve Sentiment words appear in close proximity, the sentence might be sarcastic.

-Taking an example: <span class="bg-dark-gray white" style="padding:2 px;"> Benzema is the best. </span> We see that BENZEMA is a negative sentiment<small>(trust me)</small> and "is the best" positive.
-Okay, not the best of the examples; so a better example will be something like this <span class="bg-dark-gray white" style="padding:2 px;"> I am so happy that I failed again. </span>.
+Taking an example: <span style="padding:2 px; color: #595959"> Benzema is the best. </span> We see that BENZEMA is a negative sentiment<small>(trust me)</small> and "is the best" positive.
+Okay, not the best of the examples; so a better example will be something like this <span style="padding:2 px; color: #595959;"> I am so happy that I failed again. </span>.
 If we analyze the statement: positive sentiment will be _"happy"_ and the word with negative sentiment will be _"failed"_.
 They are in close proximity and hence we might say that this is a sarcastic sentence.
 We choose this as one of the features <small> (to be discussed later) </small> and let the classifier decide.
 This sentiment based approach is the key part of the method.
 The complete methodology can be somewhat visualized as below:

 _![method](https://i.imgur.com/wlByWoL.png)_

-I will be explaining the implementation part using the above image in detail in the next part.
+I will be explaining the implementation part using the above image in detail in the next part <small> will come really soon </small>.
 Thanks for reading this.
-Feel free to leave a comment down.

 Have a good day. :)